 In the previous section we studied oligopolists that make an identical good and who compete by setting quantities.
 The example we used in that section was wholesale gasoline where the market sets a price that equates supply and demand and the strategic decision of the refiners was how much oil to refine into gasoline.
 In this section we turn our attention to a different situation in which the oligopolists compete on price.
 The example here are the retail gas stations that bought the wholesale gas from the refiners and are now ready to sell it to consumers.
-We still have identical goods, for consumers the gas that goes into their cars is all the same and we will assume away any other differences like cleaner stations or the presence of a mini-mart.
+We still have identical goods, for consumers the gas that goes into their cars is all the same and we 416 | Module 16: Models of Oligopoly - Cournot, Bertrand and Stackleberg will assume away any other differences like cleaner stations or the presence of a mini-mart.
 Lets imagine a simple situation where there two gas stations, Fast Gas and Speedy Gas on either side of a busy main street.
 Both stations have large signs that display the gas prices that each station is offering for the day.
 Consumers are assumed to be indifferent about the gas or the stations, so they will go to the station that is offering the lower price.
-So an individual gas station's demand is conditional on its relative price with the other station Formally we can express this with the following demand function for Fast Gas: $$Q_F \left\{ egin{aligned} a-bP_F \ if \ P_F < P_S \ & rac{a-bP}{2} \ if P_F = P_S \ & 0 \ if \ P_S > P_F \end{aligned} ight.$$ Speedy Gas has an equivalent demand curve:
+So an individual gas station's demand is conditional on its relative price with the other station Formally we can express this with the following demand function for Fast Gas: $$Q_F \left\{ egin{array}{l} a - b P_F \,\, if \,\, P_F < P_S \ rac{a - b P}{2} \,\, if P_F = P_S \ 0 \,\, if \,\, P_S > P_F \end{array} ight.$$ 1 1 Speedy Gas has an equivalent demand curve: